shaloo/docs.arcana/docs/concepts/authtype/aggregatelogin.md

   A\[[User]] -.-> C(Passwordless Login) -.-> E{Email ID Same?};
 ```

-Aggregate login also works in the case of developers logging into the {{config.extra.arcana.dashboard_name}} to register and configure their applications.
-If a developer uses multiple login options to log into the {{config.extra.arcana.dashboard_name}} and the email ID is not the same across the selected authentication providers, then each login by the same developer is considered as a different unique developer account.
-In this case, any applications configured by the developer using say, provider **A** to log into the {{config.extra.arcana.dashboard_name}}, will not be visible to the same developer when using provider **B** to log into the {{config.extra.arcana.dashboard_name}}.
+Aggregate login in {{config.extra.arcana.dashboard_name}} groups developer accounts based on email.
+If different emails are used with multiple login options, they're treated as separate developer accounts, leading to different app configurations for each login.
+For instance, if a developer logs in with Google and Twitter, both using the same email, it's considered one developer account.
+However, if they use different emails, it creates separate developer accounts, affecting app configurations.

 {% include "./text-snippets/aggrlogin-nocognito-support.md" %}